Building a legal corridor for school nutrition to improve Vietnamese people's stature

 At the International Conference on Vietnamese Nutrition, school nutrition issues continued to be discussed with urgent perspectives and important solutions, including the need to build a legal corridor for school nutrition.

-The workshop gathered more than 300 delegates, including nutrition experts and leading scientists at home and abroad, representatives from management agencies and international organizations.
-At the workshop, delegates and experts all agreed that health is a valuable asset of human life, starting from the first 1,000 days of life and continuing from 2-12 years old.
+The workshop brought together over 300 delegates, including leading nutrition experts and scientists from both domestic and international backgrounds, as well as representatives from regulatory agencies and international organizations.
+At the workshop, delegates and experts unanimously agreed that health is a precious asset in life, beginning in the first 1,000 days of life and continuing from the ages of 2-12.

-In particular, science has proven that about 86% of a person's maximum height is achieved under the age of 12.
-This is the stage that determines the maximum development of a person's stature, physical strength and intelligence.
-Therefore, the issue of caring for children's nutrition at this stage - especially school nutrition - has become urgent and needs to be fully understood in order to have effective solutions.
+In particular, science has proven that approximately 86% of a person's maximum height is achieved before the age of 12.
+This is the crucial period for the maximum development of a person's stature, physical strength, and intelligence.
+Therefore, the issue of caring for children's nutrition during this period - especially school nutrition - has become urgent and needs to be fully understood in order to have effective solutions implemented.

 Speaking at the workshop, Associate Professor, Dr. Tran Thanh Duong, Director of the Institute of Nutrition, said that Vietnamese children are facing three nutritional burdens: malnutrition (especially stunting); overweight and obesity; and micronutrient deficiencies.

-According to the 2023 national survey, the rate of stunting in children under 5 years old in Vietnam is 18.2% (among the group of countries with stunting rates below 20%, which is the average level according to the classification of the World Health Organization).
-However, this rate is still high in the Northern Midlands and Mountains (24.8%) and the Central Highlands (25.9%).
+According to the 2023 national survey, the rate of stunting in children under 5 years old in Vietnam is 18.2% (placing Vietnam among countries with a stunting rate below 20%, which is the average level according to the World Health Organization classification).
+However, this rate remains high in the Northern Midlands and Mountains (24.8%) and the Central Highlands (25.9%).

 In addition, there is an increase in the rate of overweight and obesity in all subjects, in which the rate of overweight and obesity in children aged 5-19 increased from 8.5% in 2010 to 19.0% in 2020 (more than double after 10 years).